michael-rapp/AndroidBottomSheet/README.md

 ## Examples

+The following examples illustrate the use of the library.
+In addition to these examples, a more detailed documentation is contained in the project's Wiki.
+Furthermore generated javadoc files are available.

 The code below shows how to create and show a bottom sheet by using the library's `BottomSheet.Builder`.
 The bottom sheet contains a title as well as multiple items and dividers.
 The `this` parameter, which is passed to the builder's constructor in the example below, must be a `Context`, e.g. an `Activity`.
 By calling the builder's `setOnItemClickListener`-method, a listener can be registered to be notified, when one of the bottom sheet's items has been clicked.

 ```java